akj0811/CRAFT/README.md

 # CRAFT
 This is our implementation of CRAFT Framework for text detection done as part of our course project.
+CRAFT is the state of the art text detection frameworks.